Web Similarity in Sets of Search Terms using Database Queries: Theory

 \begin{example} \rm Consider the Shakespeare--Macbeth--Hamlet Example~\ref{ex.1}.
 Let $X =\{Shakespeare, Macbeth\}$, $Y=\{Shakespeare, Macbeth, Hamlet\}$, and $Z=\{Shakespeare, Hamlet\}$.
 Then inequality \eqref{eq.cond} for $X$ versus $Y$ gives $(124,000,000 \times 7,730,000/(124,000,000 \times 663,000) \geq (22,400,000/22,400,000)^{0.395}$ (that is $11.659 \geq 1$), and for $Z$ versus $Y$ gives $18,500,000/663,000 \geq (51,300,000/22,400,000)^{0.306}$ (that is $27.903 \geq 1.289$).
 In the first case Lemma~\ref{claim.1} item (i) is applicable since the frequency minima of $X$ and $Y$ are the same.
 (In this case inequality \eqref{eq.cond} is not needed.)
 Therefore $NWD(X)(|X|-1)/(|Y|-1) \leq NWD(Y)$ which works out as $0.395/2 \leq 0.372$.
 In the second case Lemma~\ref{claim.1} item (ii) is applicable since the frequency minima of $Z$ and $Y$ are not the same.
 Since inequality \eqref{eq.cond} holds this gives $NWD(Z)(|Z|-1)/(|Y|-1) \leq NWD(Y)$ which works out as $0.306/2 \leq 0.372$. \end{example}

 \begin{remark} \rm To interpret Lemma~\ref{claim.1} we give the following intuition.
 Under addition of a member to a set there are two opposing tendencies on the NWD concerned.
-First, the range of the NWD stays fixed at a unit and \eqref{eq.NWD} shows that addition of a member tends to decrease the NWD, that is, it moves closer to 0.
-Second, the common similarity of queries in a given set as measured by the NWD is based on the number of properties all members of a set have in common.
+First, the range of the NWD decreases by Lemma~\ref{lem.0} and the definition \eqref{eq.NWD} of the NWD shows that addition of a member tends to decrease the value of the NWD, that is, it moves closer to 0.
+Second, the common similarity and hence the similarity of queries in a given set as measured by the NWD is based on the number of properties all members of a set have in common.
 By adding a member to the set clearly the number of common properties does not increase and generally decreases.
-This diminishing tends to cause the NWD to increase---move closer to 1.
-The first effect is visible when $(|X|-1)NWD(X)> (|Y|-1) NWD(Y)$, which happens in the case of Lemma~\ref{claim.1} item (ii) for the case when the frequencies do not satisfy \eqref{eq.nwdxy}.
-The second effect is visible when $(|X|-1)NWD(X) \leq (|Y|-1)NWD(Y)$, which happens in Lemma~\ref{claim.1} item (i), and item (ii) with the frequencies satisfying \eqref{eq.nwdxy}.
-(Note that to keep $NWD(X) \in [0,1]$ for all $X$ we have the factor $(|X|-1)$ in the denominator of $NWD(X)$.
-Without this factor the resulting function of $X$ has range $[0,|X|-1]$ and in the inequalities in this remark and in the NWD formula \eqref{eq.NWD} and all the previous theory properties the factors $|X|-1$ and $|Y|-1$ are replaced by 1.) \end{remark}
+This diminishing tends to cause the NWD to possibly increase---move closer to the maximum value of the range of the new set (which is smaller than that of the old set).
+The first effect may become visible when $(|X|-1)NWD(X)> (|Y|-1) NWD(Y)$, which happens in the case of Lemma~\ref{claim.1} item (ii) for the case when the frequencies do not satisfy \eqref{eq.nwdxy}.
+The second effect may become visible when $(|X|-1)NWD(X) \leq (|Y|-1)NWD(Y)$, which happens in Lemma~\ref{claim.1} item (i), and item (ii) with the frequencies satisfying \eqref{eq.nwdxy}. \end{remark}

-For every set $X$ we have that the $NWD(X)$ is invariant under permutation of $X$: it is symmetric.
-The NWD is also positive definite as in Appendix~\ref{sect.metric} (where equal members should be interpreted as saying that the set has only one member).
-However the NWD does not satisfy the triangle inequality and hence is not a metric.
-This is natural for a common similarity or semantics: The members of a set $XY$ can be less similar (have greater NWD) then the similarity of the members of $XZ$ plus the similarity of the members of $ZY$ for some set $Z$. \begin{lemma} The NWD violates the triangle inequality. \end{lemma}
+{\em Metricity} For every set $X$ we have that the $NWD(X)$ is invariant under permutation of $X$: it is {\em symmetric}.
+The NWD is also {\em positive definite} as in Appendix~\ref{sect.metric} (where equal members should be interpreted as saying that the set has only one member).
+However the NWD does {\em not satisfy the triangle inequality} and hence is not a metric.
+This is natural for a common similarity or semantics: The members of a set $XY$ (shorthand for $X \bigcup Y$) can be less similar (have greater NWD) then the similarity of the members of $XZ$ plus the similarity of the members of $ZY$ for some set $Z$. \begin{lemma} The NWD violates the triangle inequality. \end{lemma}